 Slides & Code Download

 As promised, I am making available slides and source code for my session, “Smartphone-enable your DNN apps with jQTouch”.
-To those who attended the session, thank you for coming, and sorry for having to endure listening to me talk for an hour! 🙂
+To those who attended the session, thank you for coming.
+Sorry for having to endure listening to me talk for an hour! 🙂

 The slides for my session, “Smartphone-enable your DotNetNuke Apps with jQTouch & jQuery” session are available for download on my slideshare page.